+You should allow the whole morning for your child’s appointment.
 You will need to bring a packed lunch and drinks for yourself and anyone else accompanying your child.
-Alternatively, you might want to buy refreshments from one of the eating facilities at GOSH or in the local area.
+Alternatively, you might want to buy refreshments on the day from the Lagoon at GOSH or a café in the local area.

 Please also bring the following:

-Spare nappies (if used) and a change of clothes
+- • Spare nappies or pads and a change of clothes

-A pair of shorts for the physiotherapy and medical examinations
+- • A pair of shorts for the physiotherapy and physical examinations

-Your child may be seen by one of the neuromuscular doctors, who will take a detailed history and assessment your child’s condition.
+Your child will be seen by one of the neuromuscular doctors, who will review your child’s current condition.

-Your child will then have some or all of the following tests:
+Your child may also have some of the following: